cikelengfeng/HTTPIDL/README.md

 # HTTPIDL
 HTTPIDL is collection of type-safe HTTP network library and code generator, it supports Swift 3/4.
-HTTPIDL aim to help developer focus on the bussniss logic, cencern HTTP detail as less as possible(you have to know HTTP detail only when you need to extend HTTPIDL)
+HTTPIDL aim at help developer focus on the bussniss logic, cencern HTTP detail as less as possible(you have to know HTTP detail only when you need to extend HTTPIDL)

 ## Status
 ![UnitTest](https://img.shields.io/badge/test-passing-brightgreen.svg)   ![Cocoapods](https://img.shields.io/badge/pod-1.1.9-blue.svg)